MicrosoftDocs/fabric-docs/docs/data-warehouse/table-constraints.md

 ---
 title: Primary, foreign, and unique keys
-description: Table constraints support using Synapse Data Warehouse In Microsoft Fabric ms.reviewer: wiassaf ms.author: kecona
+description: Table constraints support using Synapse Data Warehouse in Microsoft Fabric ms.reviewer: wiassaf ms.author: kecona
 author: KevinConanMSFT
 ms.topic: how-to
-ms.date: 03/30/2023
+ms.date: 03/31/2023
 ---

-# Primary key, foreign key, and unique key using Synapse Data Warehouse In Microsoft Fabric
+# Primary keys, foreign keys, and unique keys in Synapse Data Warehouse in Microsoft Fabric

-Learn about table constraints in Synapse Data Warehouse In Microsoft Fabric, including primary key, foreign key, and unique key.
+Learn about table constraints in [!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)], including primary key, foreign key, and unique key.

 > [!IMPORTANT]
-To add or remove Primary Key, Foreign Key or Unique constraints, you must use ALTER TABLE.
+To add or remove primary key, foreign key, or unique constraints, use ALTER TABLE.

 ## Table constraints

-Synapse Data Warehouse In Microsoft Fabric supports these table constraints:
+[!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)] supports these table constraints:

 - PRIMARY KEY is only supported when NONCLUSTERED and NOT ENFORCED are both used.
 - UNIQUE constraint is only supported when NOT ENFORCED is used.
 - FOREIGN KEY is only supported when NOT ENFORCED is used.

-For syntax, check [ALTER TABLE](/sql/t-sql/statements/alter-table-transact-sql) and [CREATE TABLE](/sql/t-sql/statements/create-table-azure-sql-data-warehouse).
+For syntax, check [ALTER TABLE](/sql/t-sql/statements/alter-table-transact-sql?view=fabric#DataTypes&preserve-view=true) and [CREATE TABLE](/sql/t-sql/statements/create-table-azure-sql-data-warehouse?view=fabric#DataTypes&preserve-view=true).

 ## Remarks

-Having primary key, foreign key and/or unique key allows Synapse Data Warehouse In Microsoft Fabric to generate an optimal execution plan for a query.
+Having primary key, foreign key and/or unique key allows [!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)] to generate an optimal execution plan for a query.

 > [!IMPORTANT]
-After creating a table with primary key or unique constraint in Synapse Data Warehouse In Microsoft Fabric, users need to make sure all values in those columns are unique.
+After creating a table with primary key or unique constraint in [!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)], users need to make sure all values in those columns are unique.
 A violation of that may cause the query to return inaccurate result.
 This example shows how a query may return inaccurate result if the primary key or unique constraint column includes duplicate values.

 This example shows how a query may return inaccurate result if the primary key or unique constraint column includes duplicate values.